fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 - [Intro to bash](http://programminghistorian.org/lessons/intro-to-bash) (Windows users: don't use Git Bash as the tutorial indicates, use Powershell instead).
 - Another tool to note: [ImageMagick](http://www.imagemagick.org/script/index.php).
 - We'll work through some basic examples with the Command Line and Pandoc.
+- Create a simple website with GitHub Pages.

 ## 3: Digital Publishing